What is Brain Injury?

 Damage to the Brain

-A brain injury or 'Traumatic Brain Injury' can be defined as 'damage to living brain tissue that is initially caused by external mechanical forces'.
-This contrasts with brain injury caused by internal events such as blood vessels bursting (strokes), growth of tumours, viruses or development of diseases.
+A traumatic brain injury (TBI) can be defined as 'damage to living brain tissue that is initially caused by external mechanical forces or '.
+An acquired brain injury (ABI) caused by internal events such as blood vessels bursting (strokes), growth of tumours, viruses or development of diseases.

 Any injury to the brain tissue may potentially impair physical, mental and emotional abilities.